Guidelines for Funding Applicants and Recipients

 - Where an activity contains an international airfare component, this should be costed as an economy class fare.
 ATI will not reimburse applicants for additional expenses incurred because of late bookings or other problems requiring tickets to be paid for at a higher cost.

 9.2 The Funding Agreement is the legal agreement between the Department of Foreign Affairs and Trade (on behalf of the ATI) and the funding recipient.
 In managing the funding provided, the funding recipient must comply with all the requirements of the Funding Agreement.
 The ATI Secretariat will prepare the Funding Agreement for each recipient after their application is approved.

 9.3 All funding recipients must abide by these Guidelines and the Funding Agreement.
 The funding may otherwise be withdrawn.

 9.4 Project implementation must commence during the financial year in which funding is awarded.
 ATI funding may be valid for up to 12 months, depending on the approved project timeframe.
 If the funding cannot be taken up within the specified period, it may be withdrawn.
 Any delay in the proposed activity should be reported promptly to the ATI Secretariat.
 If required, a request for extension should be provided, to allow ATI to consider the reasons for the delay and to take any appropriate action.

 10.1 The process will be an open competitive selection process.
 The selection process will comprise the following stages:

-Stage 1: All grant applications received during the relevant funding round deadlines will be acknowledged by the Secretariat via email.
+Stage 1: All grant applications received during the relevant funding round deadlines will be acknowledged in writing by the Secretariat via email.

-Stage 2: Initial screening of applications by AMI Secretariat includes:
+Stage 2: Initial screening of applications by ATI Secretariat includes:

 - compliance with Guidelines